Organizing Your Cleaning Routine

 4. Make the beds.
 As the kids grow up, get them to clean their rooms weekly using the list below.

 5. Give the bathroom sink and/or walls a quick wipe-down.
-My favorite products for these tasks are wipes and Mr. Cleaner white sponge.
+My favorite products for these tasks are wipes and Mr. Cleaner’s white sponge.

 6. Check common pockets of disorder.
-My daily routine includes a walk around the common areas of the house with a basket where I collect everything that’s out of place.
+My daily routine includes walking around the common areas of the house with a basket, where I collect everything that’s out of place.
 As I walk through the rooms, I put things in their place.
-If I don’t have the time or energy, at least things are contained and I can take care of it during the weekend.
+If I don’t have the time or energy, at least things are contained, and I can take care of them during the weekend.

 7. If you have some extra time, use this to put away things like magazines in the living room or tidy up stuff left by the kids in the hall.